Women for Human Rights: Red Tika Challenge

-The red tika challenge was an online campaign aimed to raise awareness on gender inequality and the plight of widows in the country.
-The challenge asked people to post a picture with the color red and share it on social media and then further challenge more people to stand in solidarity with single woman by posting pictures of their own.
-The movement gained a lot of momentum and went viral on Facebook with more than 60,000 youths taking up the challenge as well as several public figures.
+The Red Tika Challenge was an online campaign aimed at raising awareness about gender inequality and the plight of widows in the country.
+The challenge asked people to post a picture with the color red and share it on social media and then further challenge more people to stand in solidarity with single women by posting pictures of their own.
+The movement gained a lot of momentum and went viral on Facebook, with more than 60,000 youths taking up the challenge as well as several public figures.

-"The colour red symbolizes passion and life so our culture prohibits widows from wearing anything red.
+"The color red symbolizes passion and life so our culture prohibits widows from wearing anything red.
 Women are forced to wear only white attire, which I believe takes a toll on their beauty.
-So, the main aim of this campaign is to change that mentality," says Lily Thapa, founder of WHR Nepal, who herself kickstarted the challenge with #redtikachallenge.
+So, the main aim of this campaign is to change that mentality," says Lily Thapa, founder of WHR Nepal, who herself kicked off the challenge with #redtikachallenge.

 The campaign wants to drive home the message that the marital status of a woman should not decide which color she can or cannot wear, emphasizes Lily.
 The movement aimed to break age-old notions and successfully managed to reach and involve the younger generation.
-"Colour is purely a woman's choice.
+"Color is purely a woman's choice.
 Society shouldn't dictate it," said Lilly.

 Major changes made in legislation

 Despite legislative ratification at various levels, single women are constantly denied their basic social, political and economic rights.
-Their crucial roles in society as agents of change, peace-builders and sole supporters of their respective families, are hardly given adequate recognition.
-For a number of years now, WHR has constantly been lobbying and raising awareness regarding the dire situation of widows (single women) in the country, and as a result, has been successful in changing six major discriminatory laws against single women in Nepal:
+Their crucial roles in society as agents of change, peacebuilders and sole supporters of their respective families are hardly given adequate recognition.
+For a number of years now, WHR has constantly been lobbying and raising awareness regarding the dire situation of widows (single women) in the country, and as a result, it has been successful in changing six major discriminatory laws against single women in Nepal:

 Work done for (child/underage widows)

-The condition of vaikalyas in Nepal are said to be even worse than that of the adult widows, with customs, practices and codes of conduct being far more stringent and suffocating.
+The condition of vaikalyas in Nepal is said to be even worse than that of adult widows, with customs, practices and codes of conduct being far more stringent and suffocating.
 The child widows are the unfortunate recipients of heavy contempt and are ostracized as outcasts.
-They are labeled as 'cursed' and are blamed for the death of their husband.
+They are labeled as 'cursed' and blamed for the death of their husband.
 WHR, along with Pro Public, filed a petition for the rights of vaikalyas in 2009.
-After three years of heavy demonstration and lobbying, the Supreme Court officially declared these traditions ill-practices in 2012.
-The Supreme Court also directed the Ministry of Women, Children and Social Welfare to establish a working committee, purposed specifically at the permanent elimination of any such practice.
+After three years of heavy demonstrations and lobbying, the Supreme Court officially declared these traditions ill-practices in 2012.
+The Supreme Court also directed the Ministry of Women, Children and Social Welfare to establish a working committee, specifically aimed at the permanent elimination of any such practice.